samjulien/blog/_posts/2018-07-30-four-cybersecurity-attacks-you-need-to-know.markdown

 Many of today’s most common cyberattacks have been socially engineered to rely on human error.
 Even your best employees can become your greatest weakness if they open a suspicious email, click on a malicious link, or pick up and use an anonymous USB device.

-Still, there are ways to protect yourself.
+There are ways to protect your organization against sensitive data breaches.
 Here are four of the most common cyberattack examples and the ways you can avoid them.

 ## **1. Malware Infiltration**